A-1 SPECIALIZES IN

 • They have oval, flattened bodies that resemble apple seeds.

-- Feed at night using a piercing beak.
+- Mainly feeding at night using a piercing beak.
 These bites can cause an allergic reaction, producing red welts that look – and itch – like mosquito bites.

 - Can live for months without a blood meal – which means they can survive while you’re away on vacation or while an unoccupied home is waiting on the market.

-- Despite the fact that they feed on blood, they are not known to spread any diseases.
+- Although they feed on blood, they are not known to spread any diseases.
 However, they can cause health issues.

-- Loss of sleep is the most common effect of a bed bug infestation – along with the issues caused by sleep deprivation, such as (but not limited to):
+- Loss of sleep is the most common effect of a bed bug infestation – along with the problems caused by sleep deprivation, such as (but not limited to):

 – Inability to concentrate

 – Decreased energy

-- Bed bug bites can cause itchy skin rashes or welts
+- After bed bug bite they can cause itchy skin rashes or welts

-- Some people have allergic reactions to the bites.
+- In fact, some people have allergic reactions to bites.

 - Secondary infections can also be a risk* when itchy bites are scratched open.

-*Please note: At-risk populations, such as diabetics or people with compromised immune systems are especially susceptible to secondary infections.
+*Please note: At-risk populations, such as people with diabetes or compromised immune systems are especially susceptible to secondary infections.

 HOW DO THEY SPREAD?

-• Spread easily by “hitch-hiking” on people, clothing, and luggage – including computer bags.
+• Spread quickly by “hitch-hiking” on people, clothing, and luggage – including computer bags.

 • Females lay 1 to 5 eggs per day and 200 to 500 eggs in a lifetime.
 A bed bug can develop into an adult in just 5 weeks.